EdieGodwin/Final_Project_EdieGodwin/README.md

 ### Change in Demographic Composition from 2011 to 2017 ###
 No changes made.
 ### Median Home Value (2011 v.
 2017) ###
-This one I changed to be a bar graph, something that I think most people are more familiar with and can understand faster than they could the distribution.
+This one I changed to be a bar graph, something that I think most people are more familiar with and can understand faster than they could the distributions.